This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 But in this case, Dior is NOT cruelty-free and neither is its parent corporation, LVMH.

 Is Dior Cruelty-Free?

-By choosing to sell in mainland China, Dior must have their products be tested on animals.
-Therefore I would not consider Dior to be a cruelty-free brand.
+To sum up, by choosing to sell in mainland China, Dior must have its products tested on animals.
+Therefore, we would NOT consider Dior to be a cruelty-free brand.